kuhree/www/src/content/posts/docker-on-macos.md

 aliases:
   - Running Docker on MacOS
 description:
-  Running `docker` on MacOS is NOT the same as running it natively on linux.
-  This is because MacOS requires a Linux VM (or some other virtualizaation solution) for the docker CLI to talk to.
+  Running `docker` on MacOS is fun.
+This is because MacOS requires a Linux VM of some sort for to actually run the containers.
 tags:
   - docker
   - MacOS